 After numbing your arm, the implant is inserted through a small incision and placed just under your skin a few inches above your elbow on the inside of your arm.
 Insertion may cause soreness and even bruising, and general side effects can include irregular bleeding, headaches and acne, but these should subside after six months.
 The implant also does not protect against STDs, so it should be used with a barrier method as well.

-The implant is 99 percent effective, convenient and private, and is currently used by a little over 960,000 Americans.
+The implant is 99 percent effective, convenient and private.
 Like other methods, the implant is not permanent, meaning you can get pregnant after removing it, and most women will experience a reduction in period cramps and menstruation.

 Unlike an IUD or the implant, the small, flexible birth control ring (NuvaRing) is inserted by yourself every month and releases estrogen and progestin.